JustinStarreveld/ROBIST/README.md

 4) Two-Stage Lot-Sizing Problem (abbreviated as ls).
 We compare ROBIST with the method of Vayanos et al. (2012) in `Code/ls_experiments.py`.

-For more information about these problems we refer to the [paper](https://optimization-online.org/?p=24671).
+For more information about these problems we refer to the [preprint-paper].

 ## Illustrative Example